 To see how to do this, click on the Tips on formatting URLs link.

 Read the instructions.
 To include the entire web site, you need to put an asterisk * at the end of the URL.
 See below:

 Once you have created your Custom Search Engine (CSE), you can access it from your Google Account page, or you can embed the CSE on your personal web site, a blog, etc. From the CSE homepage, click on Add this search engine to your blog or webpage.

 Click on Scholar Preferences to set up for Stony Brook and WorldCat.

 Be aware that Google Scholar does not search all of our databases.

 Google Books is extremely useful, because it searches the complete text of a book.
-It can help you find books that may not come up in STARS, the library catalog.
-When you find a book that looks good, then do a TITLE BEGINS WITH search in STARS to see if the Library has it.
+It can help you find books that may not come up in the library catalog.
+When you find a book that looks good, then do a "Title starts with" search in SEARCH to see if the Library has it.